redbrick/docs-old/docs/network/topology.md

 ### Links to be aware of
 - Between Steve and Sebastian there is a LACP Fibre link which allows all tagged VLANs across.
 In the event of a fibre link failure there is an ethernet LACP link configured.
 - Between Sebastian and the SRX due to unforeseen circumstances LACP between the two was never completed.
-However there is a router-on-a-stick is implementation in place.
+However, there is a router-on-a-stick implementation in place.